-We are excited to announce we have developed and created a new opportunity for our constituents called Virtual Sports.
-This unique virtual experience will help to engage athletes, coaches and families from across Illinois and give them the chance to showcase their athletic skill and their incredible “Let me be Brave in the attempt” attitude!
-It will also help keep the competitive spirit of our athletes alive and help bring the joy of sport and Special Olympics to more athletes.
+This unique virtual experience helps to engage athletes, coaches, and families from across Illinois and gives them the chance to showcase their athletic skill and their incredible “let me be brave in the attempt” attitude.
+It will also keep the competitive spirit of our athletes alive and help bring the joy of sport and Special Olympics to more athletes.

 Who is eligible to participate?